kaywoz/kaywoz.github.io/_posts/2024-04-19-unsatisfactory-hardware-gah-review-pt1.md

  *but what does the red LED mean? it's still not documented*

  Oh, wait, but it is.
-There is an unofficial real manual [real manual?](https://cdn.shopify.com/s/files/1/0627/4659/1401/files/AurgaOperationManual.pdf?v=1678785117) apparently *shudders* .
+There is an unofficial real manual [real manual?](https://cdn.shopify.com/s/files/1/0627/4659/1401/files/AurgaOperationManual.pdf?v=1678785117) apparently.

+ Do you feel it?
+Do you feel the *shudders?*.

  So, after some initial frustrations, the Viewer tested and working I added a password.
 And nah, you cant press enter here ![here](/assets/images/2024-04-19-unsatisfactory-hardware-gah-review-pt1/8.png) you need to... press the right arrow.
 Because you want to go right, forward in the process.... like what?
 But ok, I guess I can live with that irritant.